Pink Sands and Azure Seas: The World’s Most Photogenic Beaches

 • Result: Water turbidity decreased by 15% over two years, resulting in even "bluer" photos for guests and a 95% customer satisfaction rating based on the "purity" of the experience.

-Pink Sands Beach (Bahamas) Pale Pink Foraminifera Shells Golf Cart from Dunmore Easy
+Pink Sands (Bahamas) Pale Pink Foraminifera Shells.
+Golf Cart access.
+Easy

-Hyams Beach (Australia) Pure White Magnesium Quartz Car / Public Access Easy
+Hyams (Australia) Pure White Magnesium Quartz.
+Car access.
+Easy

-Playa de Amor (Mexico) Golden/Azure Volcanic Collapse Boat / Swimming Medium
+Playa de Amor (MX) Golden/Azure Volcanic Collapse.
+Boat access.
+Medium

 Common Mistakes to Avoid